Skip to content

 Leave of Absence

-When an international student needs to take a break from their studies, for any number of personal, family, or academic reasons, ISO will help determine the most appropriate reporting for your F-1 or J-1 record.
+Start discussing plans for a potential LOA in detail with an ISO advisor as early as possible.
+ISO will help determine the most appropriate reporting for your F-1 or J-1 record.
 This will be based on the arrangements you make with your specific school, division, or program at the University.
-Start discussing plans for a potential Leave of Absence (LOA) in detail with an ISO advisor as early as possible.

 Impact on immigration status

-In most cases, the Leave of Absence (LOA) requires a termination of your current F-1 or J-1 record.
-This triggers a limited grace period to leave the US or request permission to stay here in another status.
+In most cases, the LOA requires a termination of your current F-1 or J-1 record.
+This triggers a limited grace period to leave the U.S. or request permission to stay here in another status.

 Returning to your studies